- BCD errors normally occur when a hard drive fails which can prevent your PC from booting.

 If you encounter a similar problem on Windows 10, we also have a how-to guide on fixing a corrupt BCD error.

-Feel free to share your thoughts and comments down below on this or any other related errors.
+Feel free to share your thoughts and comments down below on the error code 0xc0000098 or any other related issues.